jullienl/jullienl.github.io/_posts/2023-08-22-Configuring-HPE-GreenLake-SSO-SAML-Authentication-with-ADFS.md

 2. Building the URL required at the ADFS sign on page:

-   In addition, RelayState requires an encoded URL for the iDP-initiated login.
+   In addition, RelayState requires an encoded URL for the IdP-initiated login.
 To generate this encoded URL, you can use an ADFS RelayState generator tool such as [https://jackstromberg.com/adfs-relay-state-generator/](https://jackstromberg.com/adfs-relay-state-generator/) using the following URLs:
-   - *IDP URL String*: **https://\<FQDN\>/adfs/ls/IdPInitiatedSignon.aspx** with *\<FQDN\>* the fully qualified domain name (FQDN) host name of your ADFS server.
+   - *IdP URL String*: **https://\<FQDN\>/adfs/ls/IdPInitiatedSignon.aspx** with *\<FQDN\>* the fully qualified domain name (FQDN) host name of your ADFS server.
  <br/>

    - *Relying Party Identifier*: **https://sso.common.cloud.hpe.com**